mtxpt/phx-fix-examples/README.md

 ### Running a FIX Based Trading Strategy

-The submodule `phx.random.strategy` contains a fully functional FIX trading application, which provides useful standard trading functionalities such as
+The submodule `phx.strategy.random` contains a fully functional FIX trading application, which provides useful standard trading functionalities such as

   - Get the security list of the exchange